university-of-york/uoy-config-funnelback-courses/README.md

 # UOY-CONFIG-FUNNELBACK-COURSES
 This repo contains configuration for the University of York's course search powered by [Funnelback](https://www.funnelback.com/).
 This configures a collection of course information within funnelback, which can be queried as an API returning JSON.
 This can be seen [here](https://york.funnelback.co.uk/s/search.json?collection=york-uni-courses&query=History&profile=_default_preview&form=course-search)

+## API Specification
+The [latest version of the API specification](https://university-of-york.github.io/uoy-config-funnelback-courses) is published and kept up-to-date automatically.

+It is defined using the [OpenAPI specification](https://swagger.io/docs/specification/about/) and is served as a static site using a distribution of [Swagger-UI](https://github.com/swagger-api/swagger-ui/tree/master/dist).

 ## Funnelback

 ### Search Template